N-Anil-D/company-task/README.md

 ```
 php artisan app:database-builder
 ```
-> OR simply copy paste this to your command screen
+> OR simply copy paste this to your command screen *if your environment variables includes mysql*

 ```
 git clone https://github.com/N-Anil-D/company-task.git